Photo credit: Cristina Taho Izuno

 This book is shortly to be the subject of a major revision at

-the behest of Springer and its polite but insistent referees.
+the behest of Springer and its polite, diligent referees.

 The main result of this paper establishes as corollaries the equivariant K-theory rings in basically all the known equivariantly formal examples.